atamberg/cs341-firegl/final/final.md

 }
 ```

-4. **Deferred Rendering Support**: We implemented a deferred version of the toon shader ([toon_deferred_sr.js](../src/render/shader_renderers/deferred/toon_deferred_sr.js)) that works within our deferred rendering pipeline.
-This version reconstructs the necessary lighting information from the G-buffer and applies the same quantization techniques, ensuring consistent visual results between forward and deferred rendering paths.
+4. **Deferred Rendering**: We created a deferred version of the toon shader ([toon_deferred_sr.js](../src/render/shader_renderers/deferred/toon_deferred_sr.js)) that works with our deferred pipeline.
+It gets lighting info from the G-buffer and applies the same toon effect.

 5. **Sobel Edge Detection**: While our initial toon shader implementation provided the characteristic banded lighting, we found that it didn't create sufficiently defined outlines for a true cartoon look.
 To address this, we implemented a post-processing Sobel filter in [sobel_outline.frag.glsl](../src/render/shaders/sobel_outline.frag.glsl) that detects and emphasizes object silhouettes based on depth discontinuities: